 Pro-tip: ING, NAB, and HSBC offer some great cards to avoid this pesky international transaction fee.
 Compare here: https://www.finder.com.au/debit-cards-low-foreign-transaction-fees

 Financial institutions have observed that customers who like to travel also like to rack up the frequent flyer points.
 Who knew?
 If you’re a world-class traveler, some cards such as the Qantas Premier Platinum Mastercard can offer upwards of a 50% boost to your international purchases.

-However, you can wave goodbye to that welcome raise in points once you go with the AUD conversion, even though you are physically in another country.
+However, you can wave goodbye to that welcome raise in points once you’re paying with AUD overseas, even though you are physically in another country.
 So, if you’ve got the chance, earn more points!
-Don’t pay in AUD.
+Stop paying in AUD overseas.

 Here’s an example of a $1000 day at the shops, paying in AUD in comparison to the local currency: